-Her work has helped non-profit organizations like the Israel Genealogical Research Association (IGRA) and Gesher Galicia publish over 1.5 million unique genealogical records online for free use.
+Her work has helped non-profit organizations like the Israel Genealogical Research Association (IGRA) and Gesher Galicia publish over two million unique genealogical records online for free use.
 She also designed and built one of the first public API’s for records sharing between non-profit genealogical organizations.

 Brooke is also a long-time volunteer for ArchiveTeam, an online preservationist group that pre-emptively crawls at-risk websites to save copies of the data for the Internet Archive’s Wayback Machine.
 She lives in the San Francisco Bay Area.

 Tammy Hepps is the founder of Treelines.com and a past winner of the RootsTech Developer Challenge.
 She is a Harvard-educated technologist, storyteller, and life-long genealogist.
 Her research into her family’s history in a once-famous steel town, available online at HomesteadHebrews.com, has received national press coverage and an invitation to speak at the Library of Congress.

 She lectures regularly around the country on creative research and technology approaches to genealogy.
 Having traded years of frustration with the Pennsylvania Department of Vital Records for countless genealogical breakthroughs since they opened up their records access, she hopes her work at Reclaim the Records will help other genealogists similarly crack open their research opportunities.